Guide to the Jim Wanamaker papers

 Language of materials: Collection materials are in English.

 Collection summary: Papers related primarily to transportation and trail issues in Anchorage.

 The majority of the collection consists of records relating to the Citizen’s Committee to Save Chester Creek Greenbelt Park and other transportation issues.
 It includes court pleadings, correspondence, clippings, and position papers.
-The collection also includes a few commemorative plaques and awards given to Mr. Wanamaker.
+The collection also includes oversize commemorative plaques, certificates, and awards given to Mr. Wanamaker.

 Arrangement: The documents are in labeled folders by topic.

 Digitized copies: Digital copies of collection material not available online.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Materials in the collection not authored by Jim Wanamaker may be subject to copyright not held by the Archives.

 Preferred citation: Jim Wanamaker papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Related materials: Additional diplomas and certificates were donated to the Joint Archives of the Alaska Court System and Alaska Bar Association.